sebspion/reqs/draft-selander-lake-reqs.md

 # Requirements Summary

-* The AKE must support PSK, RPK and certificate based authentication and crypto agility, be 3-pass and support the same transport as OSCORE.
-It is desirable to support different schemes for transporting and identifying credentials.
+* The AKE must support PSK, RPK and certificate based authentication with PFS and crypto agility for AKE as well as OSCORE, be 3-pass and support transport over CoAP.
+It is required to support different schemes for transporting and identifying credentials.

 * After the AKE run, the peers must be mutually authenticated, agree on a shared secret with PFS and good amount of randomness, peer identifiers (potentially short), and COSE algorithms to use.

-* The AKE must reuse CBOR, CoAP and COSE primitives and algorithms for low code complexity of a combined OSCORE and AKE implementation.
+* The AKE must reuse CBOR, CoAP and COSE primitives and algorithms for low code complexity and to avoid duplicate maintenance of a combined OSCORE and AKE implementation.

-* The messages must be as small as reasonably achievable and fit into as few LoRaWAN packets and 6TiSCH frames as possible, optimally 1 for each message.
+* The messages should be as small as reasonably achievable.
+The messages shall fit into as few LoRaWAN packets and 6TiSCH frames as possible.

 # Security Considerations  {#sec-cons}

 This document compiles the requirements for an AKE and provides some related security considerations.

-The AKE must provide the security properties expected of IETF protocols, e.g., providing confidentiality protection, integrity protection, and authentication with strong work factor.
+The AKE must provide the security properties expected of IETF protocols, e.g., providing confidentiality protection, integrity protection, and authentication as is further detailed in the requirements.

 # IANA Considerations  {#iana}